fbpx

 2. Old email threads

 The Reddit discussion is not kind to Mark Brazill, who comes across as boorish.
-Most of the comments are pro Apatow.
+Most of the comments seem to be pro Apatow.

 “I don’t know for sure who’s in the right, but either way, you can tell Apatow is way smarter than Brazill.” – Reddit user GreatWallOfGina

-The gossipy nature of this exchange is so appealing to Google’s algorithms that—even 17 years later—a link to the complete email exchange still appears on the first page of Mark Brazill’s search results.
-As such, it still affects people’s first impression of him when they look for him online.
+The gossipy nature of this exchange is so appealing to Google’s algorithms that—even many years later—a link to the complete email exchange still appears in Mark Brazill’s search results.
+As such, it can still affect people’s first impression of him when they look for him online.

 3. Archived Facebook posts